esantan-ibm/agentic-ai-bootcamp/customer-risk-summary/README.md

     ![Picture](images/test-compliance-super-agent-2.png)

-## 7\.
+## 12\.
 Now Lets test the Compliance Super Agent in the Agent Chat

 Because this is a locally running watsonx Orchestrate development environment, agents are automatically deployed to the Agent Chat interface.
-You will notice the **Deploy** button on the upper right corner is greyed out inidating it is inactive and un-clickable.
-In a SaaS or on-prem wxOrchestrate environment, you would need to click this **Deploy** button for changes to be deployed in order for other users to be able to interact with the agent.
+You will notice the **Deploy** button on the upper right corner is greyed out indicating it is inactive and un-clickable.
+In a SaaS or on-prem wxOrchestrate environment, you would need to click this **Deploy** button so that new agents and changes to existing agents are made available for other users to access.

 <!-- 1.
 Once you have validated the answers, click on Deploy in the top right corner to deploy your agent: